sandeepk9675/DS-288-Numerical-Methods/README.md

 ## What’s Included

 Each folder contains:
-- Python code for solutions
+- Python code for solutions.
-- Results and outputs
+- Submitted Report.

 Feel free to explore and use this repository for learning and reference.

----

-This version keeps it simple and to the point while remaining informative.